History of videotelephony: Videoconferencing and videophone improvements: post-2000

 Significant improvements in video call quality of service for the deaf occurred in the United States in 2003 when Sorenson Media Inc. (formerly Sorenson Vision), a video compression software coding company, developed its VP-100 model stand-alone videophone specifically for the deaf community.
 It was designed to output its video to the user's television in order to lower the cost of acquisition, and to offer remote control and a powerful video compression codec for unequaled video quality and ease of use with a video relay service (VRS).
-Favourable reviews quickly led to its popular usage at educational facilities for the deaf, and from there to the greater deaf community.
+Favorable reviews quickly led to its popular usage at educational facilities for the deaf, and from there to the greater deaf community.

 Coupled with similar high-quality videophones introduced by other electronics manufacturers, the availability of high speed Internet, and sponsored video relay services authorized by the U.S. Federal Communications Commission in 2002, VRS services for the deaf underwent rapid growth in that country.

-In May of 2002, Boeing announced the first public demonstration of “true broadband” videoconferencing between an airplane and the ground.
-The videoconference linked Boeing 737 business jet passengers flying 37,000 feet above Arizona with participants at Boeing’s annual investors’ conference in St. Louis.
+In May of 2002, Boeing announced the first public demonstration of "true broadband" videoconferencing between an airplane and the ground.
+The videoconference linked Boeing 737 business jet passengers flying 37,000 feet above Arizona with participants at Boeing's annual investors' conference in St. Louis.
 The demonstration via satellite ran at a speed of 256 kilobits per second.

+Ubiquitous videoconferencing and the end of the videophone

+The videophone as a distinct product concept ceased to exist in the late 2000s as the convergence of multiple factors made video calling functionality ubiquitous across a wide range of computing devices.

+The widespread availability of Internet access, the exponential increase in processing power of modern CPUs, increasingly efficient video codecs, and the introduction of cheap webcams and large-screen Internet-connected video-capable cameraphones such as the iPhone in 2007 led to a virtuous spiral which allowed the integration of video calling as a universal feature of modern mobile phones, laptop and desktop computers.
+Rather than requiring a distinct device, videoconferencing, and by extension videotelephony, became an application software feature with the introduction of video calling services such a Google Meet, Zoom and Microsoft Teams.